commuterjoy/image-service/README.md

 To-do
 ----

 - Watermarking and montages (more below).
 - Serialise the output as base64.
 - Better testing around PNG (including alpha), GIF (bounce to PNG) etc.
-- Expose meta data in the response some way, Eg, _X-_ headers ?
 - Configuration - timeoouts, scope requests to a host, fixed number of variations, cache-control times etc.

 Watermarking